 All registrants for the Symposium will be able to access the Hale Koa Hotel on the grounds of the Armed Forces Recreation Center at Fort DeRussy.
 Access to the Symposium Hall and Reception will require display of the Symposium badge, issued at the registration table outside the DeRussy Hall.

 2055 Kalia Road

-Monday, October 16 - Networking Gathering at the Hale Koa Barefoot Bar
+Monday, October 16 - Networking Gathering at the Warriors Lounge, Hale Koa Hotel

-Tuesday, October 17 - Networking Reception in the Waikiki Ballroom
+Tuesday, October 17 - Networking Reception in the Luau Gardens, Hale Koa Hotel